Discriminatory chants prompt suspension of Roma-Napoli game

-Roma's Edin Dzeko talks to fans as the match was briefly suspended because fans were making racist chants against Napoli's Kalidou Koulibaly, during an Italian Serie A soccer match between Roma and Napoli, at ... more

-ROME (AP) — Discriminatory chants have prompted a Serie A soccer game between Roma and Napoli to be briefly suspended.
+ROME (AP) — Discriminatory chants prompted a Serie A soccer game between Roma and Napoli to be briefly suspended Saturday.

 Rocchi had already ordered an announcement to be made over the Stadio Olimpico's public address system asking fans to stop the chants.